Imranshaikh/help.supportbee.com/_posts/2011-12-28-star-a-ticket.markdown

 ---
 layout: default
 title: Star a Ticket
-description: How do I star a ticket
+description: To follow up on a ticket in SupportBe, even if it is assigned to someone else, start a ticket.
+You can see all your starred tickets in the My Tickets section.
 categories: handling.tickets
 ---